owasp-amass/docs/docs/open-asset-model/contact.md

 !!!
 Info annotate "OAM Taxonomy"
     The diagrams and data tables below outline the properties and incoming relationships for each `Contact Asset` type: `Email`, `Location`, and `Phone`. # (1)!

-1. :material-check-decagram: Required fields are denoted in the tables below.
+1. :material-check-decagram: Required fields are denoted in the tables.

 ---